ida/servile/README.md

 Options
 -------

-You can specify all or some, or one of the following options:
+You can specify all, or some, or one of the following options:

     require('servile').serve({
       filesPath: 'public',